Approach to Human Rights and Labor Policies

 Labor agreements will be concluded in the employee’s native language or a language that the employee understands.

-Employee personal identification documents and work qualification documents issued by a public authority will be confirmed to the minimum extent necessary and by necessary means when concluding a labor agreement, and demands to deliver or entrust original documents to the employer shall not be made.
+Employee personal identification document and work qualification documents issued by a public authority will be confirmed to the minimum extent necessary and by necessary means when concluding a labor agreement, and demands to deliver or entrust original documents to the employer shall not be made.

 No fees, guarantee money, or other monies, regardless of designation, will be collected or received.
+If any such fees are found to have been paid by workers, such fees shall be repaid to the worker.

 4.Prohibition of child labor and restrictions on the employment of minor workers